AaltoIIC/OSEMA/Documentation.md

 ## Software update process

 Updates are asked periodically by a sensor node using check_update(url, port) function.
 The interval is defined by Update check limit.
-All messages are sent over HTTPS.
-However, because of the limited support for certificate checking, HTTPS does not provide sufficient level of security.
+Messages can be sent over HTTP or HTTPS.
+Because of the limited support for certificate checking, HTTPS does not provide sufficient level of security.
-Therefore, all messages are encrypted using AES 128-bit CBC.
+Therefore, all messages are encrypted using AES 128-bit CBC and HMAC is calculated (with SHA-256) to ensure authenticity and integrity of the message.
 This encryption method is itself secure, so messages can be sent also using HTTP.

-TODO: Allow getting updates over HTTP.
+The format of HTTP message body is <message_encrypted>.<hmac_of_the_message>

 When asking an update, sensor nodes sends the following JSON string.
 ```
 '{
-    "sensor_id":"<sensor_id>",
-    "sensor_key":"<sensor_key>",
     "software_version":"<software_version>",
     "session_key":"<session_key>"
 }'